hytechclub/cs-101/WhileLoops/FactorialFollowAlong.md

-# Factorial using a While Loop: Follow-Along
+# Factorial using a While Loop: Code-Along
 Start by creating a new `.cs` file/project.
 Then, follow the instructions below to create a factorial while loop application.

 >Factorial is the product of an integer and all the integers below it; e.g. factorial four (`4!`) is equal to `4 * 3 * 2 * 1 = 24`